DeaDragonfly/Predictive_alerting/README.md

 ### Threshold Selection

 The model outputs probabilities.
-We select the classification threshold using **F1-score on the validation set**.
+Select the classification threshold using **F1-score on the validation set**.

 ---

 ## Metrics

-We report:
+Report:

 - Precision
 - Recall